FAQ: What does it mean when I have a STAT appointment?

 Why STAT appointments matter

-STAT cases often involve pets in crisis—such as those with neurological signs, sudden loss of mobility, or severe trauma.
-In these situations, advanced imaging provides answers that guide life-saving treatment decisions.
-That’s why STAT cases move to the top of the schedule, even if it means adjusting the day’s workflow.
+STAT cases often involve pets in crisis — such as those showing neurological signs, sudden loss of mobility, or severe trauma.
+In these moments, advanced imaging provides critical answers that guide timely treatment decisions.
+That’s why STAT cases move to the top of the schedule, even if it means adjusting the day’s workflow to make room for them.

 How long does it take?